notKimi/star-ccm-cleanup/README.md

 # STAR-CCM+ Simulation Cleanup

 A Windows batch utility for cleaning selected Simcenter STAR-CCM+ simulation files.
 It provides a file selection window and runs a STAR-CCM+ macro on each chosen `.sim` file.
-This is an independent community project by **Luchen Wang**; it is not affiliated with or endorsed by Siemens.
+This is an independent community project by **Luchen**; it is not affiliated with or endorsed by Siemens.

 ## What it does